viniciussoaresti/viniciussoaresti/README.md

 ## About me

 - ✨ I've been in the programming world since 2015, mainly on my first steps at IFPE - Campus Garanhuns.
-- 📚 I'm currently learning angular, on the Avanade-DIO bootcamp!
+- 📚 I'm currently learning Angular, on the Avanade-DIO bootcamp!
 - 🎯 Goals: Being a better developer and person everyday, everytime.
 - 🎲 And ...
 I'm a streamer, teacher, speaker and much more!